Shrivardhan: Geography

 Shrivardhan is located in Raigad District of State of Maharashtra.
 The distance between Shrivardhan and Harihareshwar is 18 km and they are often considered to be twin cities.
 Diveagar is a quieter place than both cities, which has garnered it recent notice which has initiated its transformation into a popular tourist destination.
 Kondivali beach is also an important tourist destination, located just 10 minutes from Shrivardhan by bike.

 Most of the people are engaged in fishing and agriculture, with fish being a popular offering for tourism.
 Shriwardhan is mostly covered with mango and coconut trees.
 The city is home to many hotels and resorts, and is popular as a destination for weekend getaways and group picnics.

 Transport

-Rickshaws and Six-Seaters are available for travel between Shrivardhan and Harihareshwar, Diveagar.
-There is also an availability of Maharashtra state transport buses, which provide connections to all neighbouring cities.
-Buses connect Mumbai (185 km), Pune (163 km), Harihareshwar (20 km) and Panvel (125 km).
+An availability of Maharashtra state transport buses, which provide connections to all neighbouring cities.
+Buses and private vehicles connect Mumbai (185 km) via the NH66 highway route, Pune (163 km), Harihareshwar (20 km) and Panvel (125 km).
 The nearest train station is in Mangaon, located 45 km away from Shrivardhan with strong connections throughout the Konkan coast to Pune and Mumbai.